 “There were 35 submissions from across the country entered in this year’s CAMA Awards of Excellence program,” said Marc Melanson, Chair for the 2021 CAMA Awards Jury, CAMA representative for New Brunswick and City Manager for the City of Dieppe, NB.
 “The scope of projects, from municipalities both large and small, was impressive and I extend my congratulation to the winners, as well as those who took the time to enter a submission.”

-To find out more about Okotoks’ award, as well as the other 2021 CAMA Awards of Excellence winners, visit www.camacam.ca/awards and look for the award recipients link.
+To find out more about Okotoks’ award, as well as the other 2021 CAMA Awards of Excellence winners, visit www.camacam.ca.

 About the Environment Award